Sathet/3D_Design/Pressure Ruby Luminescence/Project Description.md

 >Ruby is chromium-doped corundum (Al2O3).
 The Cr3+ in corundum's lattice forms an octahedra with surrounding oxygen ions.
 The octahedral crystal field together with spin-orbital interaction results in different energy levels.
 Once 3d electrons in Cr3+ are energized by lasers, the excited electrons would go to 4T2 and 2T2 levels.
 Later they return to 2E levels and the R1, R2 lines come from luminescence from 2E levels to 4A2 ground level.[2]
 The energy difference of 2E levels are 29 cm−1, corresponding to the splitting of R1, R2 lines at 1.39 nm.
 [Wikipédia](https://en.wikipedia.org/wiki/Ruby_pressure_scale)

 To sum up the paragraph above, when ruby is excited by a laser, the Chromium ions in corundum (Al2O3) cause energy level transitions that result in the emission of visible light.

+What interests us here is that the wavelength of the visible light emitted by ruby shifts according to the pressure experienced by the ruby.